bazelbuild/intellij/README.md

 ## Contributions

-We welcome contributions!
+We may be able to accept contributions in some circumstances.
 Some caveats:

-  * Please consider filing an issue, and discussing potential changes with the devs, prior to investing a lot of time in a patch.
+  * Before opening a pull request, first file an issue and discuss potential changes with the devs.
+This will often save you time you would otherwise have invested in a patch which can't be applied.
-  * In general, we prefer contributions that fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes).
+  * We can't accept sylistic, refactoring, or "cleanup" changes.
+  * We have very limited bandwidth, and applying patches upstream is a time-consuming process.
+Large patches generally can't be accepted unless there's clear value for all our users.